Simple Organization Tips…

 It’s easier to stay on top of things when there is a visual aid reminding you of everything you need to accomplish for the day.
 I’m a list lover, so this came naturally to me.
 If you’re an anti-list person, it may take many attempts before you find the method that works for you, but don’t give up!
-Seriously – Lists motivate.
-Lists work.

 Put the Kids to Work

 If we constantly do everything for our children while they are young, they will expect the world to do everything for them when they are adults!
 Putting our children to work is essentially building them up to be responsible grown-ups, which is a good thing!

-Homeschooling can wreck some serious havoc on a house, but we shouldn’t let it.
+Homeschooling can wreak some serious havoc on a house, but we shouldn’t let it.
 There is absolutely nothing wrong with intertwining chores & school together in one happy package.

-Last comes my lively 5 year old.
+Last comes my lively 5-year-old.
 She’s a wonderful mixture of accidental spills & trying to help, which in reality only creates more of a mess.
-With these three, my hands are full for sure, but I wouldn’t trade it for the world.
+With these three, my hands are full for sure.
+However, I wouldn’t trade it for the world.

-Life isn’t perfect.
-We will have busy days, and sick days.
+We will have busy days and sick days.
 The laundry will get backed up, things will get spilled, and the unexpected will happen.
-However, if we work as a team, and all do our part, it doesn’t have to be completely overwhelming.
+However, if we work as a team and all do our part – it doesn’t have to be completely overwhelming.